sonots/cumo/README.md

 Cumo.compatible_mode_enabled? #=> false
 ```

-You can also use following methods which behaves as Numo NArray's methods.
-Behaviors of these methods do not depend on `compatible_mode`.
+You can also use the following methods which behave like Numo's NArray methods.
+The behavior of these methods does not depend on `compatible_mode`.

 * `extract_cpu`
 * `aref_cpu(*idx)`